 Around half a million people in America lose their lives through diabetes each year.
 Millions more have to deal with the debilitating effects of the disease every day.
 Even worse, if the current upward trend of newly diagnosed cases continues, it has been predicted that more than half of all American adults will develop diabetes or pre-diabetes by 2020.

 This alone would likely collapse our health system, yet conventional medicine does not seem to be making significant inroads into beating the disease.
 Perhaps this is because it is not some new wonder drug that is needed, but rather a serious change in many of our lifestyles, particularly in the type of foods we eat.

-If you are already living with the condition, you might want to read Curing Diabetes Naturally by Dr. Jacob Swilling.
+If you are already living with the condition, you might want to read Natural Diabetes Treatment by Dr. Gary Levin.
 He maintains that reversing diabetes is possible by focusing on the root cause of the disease and has both a long-term program for curing or preventing diabetes, as well as specific foods you can use immediately to improve your symptoms (avocados are one of them).